 To save time at the post office, purchase a scale and shipping label printer.
 Look for fulfillment tools that integrate with your ecommerce software to import orders and print labels in bulk, and automatically send customers shipping notifications and tracking information.

 How to set prices for your online boutique

-There are several ways to set prices for your online boutique.
+There are a few different ways to set prices for an online boutique.

-The first strategy, which is called the keystone markup, involved simply doubling the wholesale price.
+The first strategy, keystone markup, involves simply doubling the wholesale price.
 This strategy is used across the industry.
 However, it may not give you enough of a profit margin as it doesn’t take your costs (such as labor, shipping, marketing, software and discounts) into consideration.

-The second method is to use the manufacturer’s suggested retail price (MSRP), which, as the name suggests, is the price that the manufacturer recommends you sell the item for.
+The second method is to use the manufacturer’s suggested retail price (MSRP), the name that the manufacturer recommends you sell the item for.
 Some manufacturers mandate an MSRP, which doesn’t take your costs into account.
 Other manufacturers simply offer the MSRP as a suggestion, to help put their retailers on a level playing field.

 The third strategy is to use the absorption pricing method, which involves adding up the costs incurred to run your business (including labor, marketing, software and the cost of your inventory), dividing it by the number of units purchased and adding your desired profit margin.

 How to sync your online inventory with other sales channels

 You don’t want to be managing the inventory for your online boutique separately from your other sales channels, like your brick and mortar store or your social selling.
 Either you’ll end up with totally disconnected inventory systems—which is time consuming and potentially wasteful—or you’ll be in danger of mismatching sales numbers and double selling.